blackstream-x/python-read-ad/README.md

 #### FlagsMapping(_\*\*kwargs_)

-An **UnsignedIntegerMapping** subclass for bitmaps mapped to flag names
+An **UnsignedIntegerMapping** subclass for bitmasks mapped to flag names

 ##### .get_flag_names(_number_)

-> Returns a set of all flag names for the bitasks matching the given number.
+> Returns a set of all flag names for the bitmasks matching the given number.

 _(tba: LdapPath, RecordSet, SearchFilter)_